achardon/brewery-hop/NOTES.md

 # MVP

 As a user (not signed in) I can:
--search a city
+-search a city - DONE
--see results of all breweries in that city as a list AND as a map (use Mapbox?)
+-see results of all breweries in that city as a list - DONE -AND as a map (use Mapbox?)
 -upon clicking on brewery:
     -see name, address, and website of brewery
     -read reviews about that brewery